Administrative Regulation on Uniform Complaint Procedure

 The preschool administrator or the Superintendent or designee shall make all reasonable efforts to investigate any complaint within their authority.
 (Education Code 8212; 5 CCR 4692).
 Investigation of a complaint regarding health or safety issues in a license-exempt CSPP program shall begin within 10 days of receipt of the complaint.
 (Education Code 8212; 5 CCR 4692)

 The preschool administrator or designee shall remedy a valid complaint within a reasonable time period not to exceed 30 working days from the date of the complaint was received.
-If the complainant has indicated on the complaint form a desire to receive a response to the complaint, the preschool administrator or Superintendent's designee shall, within 45 working days of the initial filing of the complaint, report the resolution of the complaint to the complainant.
+If the complainant has indicated on the complaint form a desire to receive a response to the complaint, the preschool administrator or Superintendent's designee shall, within 45 working days of the initial filing of the complaint, report the resolution of the complaint to the complainant and CDE’s assigned field consultant.
 If the preschool administrator makes this report, the information shall be reported at the same time to the Superintendent or designee.
 (Education Code 8212;5 CCR 4692)

 Filing an Appeal Regarding UCP State Preschool Health and Safety Issues

-A complainant not satisfied with the resolution of the preschool program administrator or the designee of the District Superintendent has the right to describe the complaint at a regularly scheduled hearing of our board.
+A complainant not satisfied with the resolution of the preschool program administrator or the designee of the District Superintendent has the right to describe the complaint at a regularly scheduled hearing of the Board.
 A complainant will not be precluded from filing an appeal to the State Superintendent of Public Instruction (SSPI) if the complainant does not file a local appeal.

 A complainant who is not satisfied with the resolution proffered by the preschool program administrator or the designee of our Superintendent has the right to file an appeal to the SSPI within 30 calendar days of the date of the investigation report